Scientology in popular culture: Video games

 The survival-horror video game series Dead Space features a religion named "Unitology".
 Unitologists worship an alien artifact known as "The Marker," and believe that a contagion of reanimated undead creatures known as "Necromorphs" represents the rebirth of humanity as directed by the Marker.
-Unitologists advance their knowledge of church doctrines by way giving large sums of money to the church in the form of "tithes," as well as by purchasing expensive collections of written works authored by the founder of Unitology, Michael Altman.
+Unitologists advance their knowledge of church doctrines by way of giving large sums of money to the church in the form of "tithes", as well as by purchasing expensive collections of written works authored by the founder of Unitology, Michael Altman.
+However, the developers of Dead Space have stated that they simply meant to portray Unitology as a secretive cult, with the name similarity causing unfortunate implications.

 In Grand Theft Auto V The Epsilon Program is modeled on Scientology.
+Playable character Michael De Santa can enroll in the Epsilon Program, which forces him to perform several inefficacious tasks to be deemed worthy for the program.

-A small cult called the Hubologists appear in both Fallout 2 and the Nuka-World DLC of Fallout 4, offering several therapies involving increasingly larger amounts of radiation, and claims of their leader communing with aliens.
+A small cult called the Hubologists appears in both Fallout 2 and the Nuka-World DLC of Fallout 4, offering several therapies involving increasingly larger amounts of radiation, and claims of their leader communing with aliens.